University of California, Berkeley: Student housing

-Cooperative housing

-Berkeley students, and those of other local schools, have the option of living in one of the twenty cooperative houses participating in the Berkeley Student Cooperative (BSC), a nonprofit housing cooperative network consisting of 20 residences and 1250 member-owners.
-Notable BCS alumni include Norman Mineta, Steve Wozniak, Gordon Moore, Nathan Huggins, Marion Nestle, and Beverly Cleary.
-Notable co-ops include Cloyne Court Hotel, Stebbins Hall, Kingman Hall, Casa Zimbabwe, Lothlorien, and Rochdale Village.

 Fraternities and sororities

 About three percent of undergraduate men and nine percent of undergraduate women—or 3,400 of total undergraduates—are active in Berkeley's Greek system.
 University-sanctioned fraternities and sororities comprise over 60 houses affiliated with four Greek councils.

 Student-run organizations

 Associated Students of the University of California (ASUC)

 The Associated Students of the University of California (ASUC) is the official student association that controls funding for student groups and organizes on-campus student events.
-It is considered the most autonomous student government at any university in the U.S. due to its independent funding model, level of university involvement and resources.
 The two main political parties are "Student Action" and "CalSERVE".
 The organization was founded in 1887 and has an annual operating budget of $1.7 million (excluding the budget of the Graduate Assembly of the ASUC), in addition to various investment assets.
 Its alumni include multiple State Senators, Assemblymembers, and White House Administration officials.

-The ASUC's Student Union Program, Entertainment, and Recreation Board (SUPERB) is a student-run, non-profit branch dedicated to providing entertainment for the campus and community.
-Founded in 1964, SUPERB's programming includes the Friday Film Series, free Noon Concerts on Lower Sproul Plaza, Comedy Competitions, Poker Tournaments, free Sneak Previews of upcoming movies, and more.

 Media and publications

 Berkeley's student-run online television station, CalTV, was formed in 2005 and broadcasts online.
 It is run by students with a variety of backgrounds and majors.
 Since the mid-2010s, it has been a program of the ASUC.
 Berkeley's independent student-run newspaper is The Daily Californian.
 Founded in 1871, The Daily Cal became independent in 1971 after the campus administration fired three senior editors for encouraging readers to take back People's Park.
 The Daily Californian has both a print and online edition.
-Print circulation is about 10,000.
-The newspaper is an important source of information for students, faculty, staff, and the surrounding City of Berkeley.

-Berkeley's FM Student radio station, KALX, broadcasts on 90.7 MHz.
+Berkeley's FM student radio station, KALX, broadcasts on 90.7 MHz.
 It is run largely by volunteers, including both students and community members.
 Berkeley also features an assortment of student-run publications: